Local well-posedness in the Wasserstein space for a chemotaxis model coupled to Navier-Stokes equations: Introduction

-We make several comments for Theorem \ref{Theorem-weaksolution}. \begin{itemize} \item[(i)] The results of Theorem \ref{Theorem-weaksolution} also hold for $d>3$.
-We do not, however, include the case, since dimensions higer than $3$ is not empirically relavant.
+\item[(iii)] The results of Theorem \ref{Theorem-weaksolution} also hold for $d>3$.
+We do not, however, include the case for the system \eqref{KSNS-May6-10}-\eqref{KSNS-May6-30}, since a dimension higer than three doesn't seem to be empirically relavant.